- What is “Pair Programming”?

 [Pair programming] makes learning programming faster and more fun.
 I have had previous experience working both alone and with partners.
-I definitely agree that working with partners is more profitable.” – CS student
+I definitely agree that working with partners is more profitable.” – student

 To learn the “do’s and don’ts” of pair programming and to see pairs in action, view this entertaining video about pair programming from North Carolina State University: An Introduction to Pair Programming Version 2.
 However, the most important rule of pair programming is that you must work together, on the same part of the assignment at the same time.
 Splitting up the work on an assignment is considered cheating.

 - You must always be working together with your partner when developing code, either in-person or while screen-sharing in a Zoom call.
-You may not do any coding, including documentation, without your partner present.
+You may not do any coding without your partner present.

 - You may not use or even look at any code you have previously developed without your partner.
 This means, if you choose to split with a partner, you must both start over from scratch with your new partner.
 Completely throw your old code away.

 - You and your partner must both be active contributors to the code.
 This mean, you must both be engaged in the development (talking, typing, suggesting, etc) and you must switch roles regularly.

 - You may not split the code and develop it separately, even if you are sitting right next to each other or are on a Zoom call together.
 You must collaboratively develop a single solution.